 He released his second album Por Unos Ojitos Negros in 2010 which was a very different album to his first.
 Again this album was very well received and was produced by Valentino himself.
 To promote this album Valentino formed his ensemble the “Valentino Flamenco Ensemble” where he incorporated instruments such as percussion, bass, vocals and flamenco dancers.
 He then started the ensemble’s journey with live events such as shows and concerts.

 In 2015 he was approached by his father (Stanche Gikovski) to produce an album for him.
 These songs would be his father’s favourite Mexican/Latin songs and even though they are not flamenco they would be arranged with a bit of flamenco flair in them.
 Valentino called on his friends and colleagues from the band Savore to help him on this album.
-The instrumentation on this album includes:

 This album is very close to Valentino’s heart as it would be around 6 months after release in 2016 that his father would pass away suddenly.

 Valentino’s new album “From Earth to Sky” is out now and available for purchase via the link below.